wizmariefa/csci305-ruby-lab/README.md

 # Stop Words

 Next try to fix the aforementioned problem(s) you observed in Question 10.
-In NLP, ``stop words'' are common words that are often filtered out, such as common function words and articles.
+In NLP, stop words are common words that are often filtered out, such as common function words and articles.
 Before taking your bigram counts, filter out the following common stop words from the song title:

 ```
  `a, an, and, by, for, from, in, of, on, or, out, the, to, with`
 ```